melegati/multiagent-prioritization/README.md

 ## Features

 - **Content Input or File Upload**: Choose between direct content input or uploading a file to get user stories from the GPT model.
-- **Single or Multi-Technique Prioritization**: Select either a single technique or multiple techniques for prioritizing the user stories.
+- **Single or Multi-Technique Prioritization**: Select single technique for prioritizing the user stories.
 - **Multi-Agent Discussions**: Three agents discuss and decide on the prioritization technique(s) selected, providing a final prioritization table.

 ## Getting Started